Text & photographs: Marcella van Alphen & Claire Lessiau

 For the most active ones, this article describes a day packed with activities from biking, to hiking and swimming.
 All the villages described can also be reached by train and boat from Genoa to enjoy their charms, cultural sites and delicious food without getting sweaty (nor desperately trying to find a parking spot)!

 Early in the morning from the lovers’ path in Nervi, I observe the Ligurian Sea.
 A few buoys signal free divers spearfishing at large, some swim long distances on the flat sea and a few kayak along the cropped coastline.
 Others stay on land, running or biking along the stunning coastal path.
 For most, this is a morning routine: after all, this residential district is only 12 kilometres from the centre of Genoa, more known as an industrial, maritime and financial hub than a holiday destination.
-The off-the-beaten path city that may even have a rather bad reputation is actually a gem to be discovered.
+The off-the-beaten path city that may even have a rather bad reputation is actually a gem to be discovered like many off-the-beaten path destinations in Italy.
 Its surroundings known as the Italian Riviera are worth exploring beyond the world-famous Portofino and Cinque Terre.

 We hop back on our bikes to follow the lovers’ path.
 Its small beach clubs with restaurants and deckchairs overlooking the sea are very inviting.
 The path itself goes along the Parks of Nervi, a green oasis, before ending on the tiny beach of Spiaggia Capolungo.